SynthstromAudible/DelugeFirmware/README.md

 These vary slightly by operating system and architecture but the following should give you an idea of how much space you'll need:

 * Git Repository: **~83 MB** (as of July 3, 2023)
-* Toolchain + Archive: **~1.3 GB** (DBT-Toolchain v9)
+* Toolchain + Archive: **~1.3 GB** (DBT-Toolchain v10)
 * Built objects and images: **~150 MB** (as of July 3, 2023)

 So a little over **1.5GB total**.
 Expect that this size will only grow over time.

 ## Building the Codebase in DBT

 The official way to manage your toolchain and build the Deluge Firmware is using the included **Deluge Build Tool** (**DBT**).
-DBT is a comprehensive commandline suite written primarily in Python/SCons.
+DBT is a comprehensive commandline suite written primarily in Python and CMake.
 DBT has no unusual outside dependencies and runs using standalone tools it fetches on its own through shell scripts.
 It should behave nicely on a freshly installed OS.

 DBT runs and builds on:
 * **Windows** - x86_64 only